 - 1.1.
 Safeguarding allegations against members of staff are obviously a serious matter.
 The Department of Education issues statutory guidance on the subject in its publication Keeping Children Safe in Education and schools are obliged to have regard to it.
-Part IV, entitled Allegations of abuse made against teachers and other staff, is particularly relevant. - 1.2.
+Part IV, entitled Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors is particularly relevant. - 1.2.
 This policy is in line with that guidance and is designed to ensure that all staff are aware of the correct approach to be taken in such cases.
-It is not simply a disciplinary matter, other agencies have to become involved and the primary concern is over the safety and welfare of the child. - 1.3.
+It is not simply a disciplinary matter, other agencies have to become involved, and the primary concern is over the safety and welfare of the child. - 1.3.
 There is a good deal of guidance in Keeping Children Safe in Education about safeguarding generally, and this is reflected in the school's Child Protection and Safeguarding Policy, which covers such matters as the role of the Designated Safeguarding Lead (DSL), signs of abuse, how to respond if a child reveals that they have suffered abuse, at home or elsewhere, and particular risks.
-This policy only concerns cases where the allegation is against a member of staff (including governors or other volunteers) and supply staff whenever, in the words of the statutory guidance, they have: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+This policy only concerns cases where the allegation is against a member of staff (including governors or other volunteers and contractors) and supply staff whenever, in the words of the statutory guidance, they have: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.